mlebard-galadrim/git-formation/EXERCICE.md

 There are plenty of other ways of doing this, the most common being `git commit --amend`, which squishes the changes in your staging area (so, anything you used `git add` on) with your previous commit, to make a brand new commit.
 But `git rebase -i` really allows you to have an overview over a series of changes, NOT just the last commit.

+## Bonus exercise

+Learn a cool hack by dong this:

+- run `git commit --allow-empty --fixup HEAD`
+- run `git log`, notice how the commit you just created has `fixup!` as a prefix at the start of its message
+- run `git rebase -i --autosquash HEAD~2`.
+This will rebase the branch against 2 commits behind itself.
+Notice how the commit you just created already has the fixup option next to it!

+You can do the same thing with squashes: `git commit --squash <commit-SHA>`
+Basically, you mark a commit for a future fixup or squash by doing that.
+When you run `git rebase -i --autosquash`, it will automatically detect the commits with the `fixup!` or `squash!` prefix, and select the appropriate option.